 Lake Worth, three years in the making, was earning its keep.
 But the project had been beset by problems.
 There were construction delays, cost overruns.
 A test of the concrete in the dam found the mix to be weaker than specifications.
 The city sued contractors.
 Property owners sued the city.
 The company building the dam filed for bankruptcy.
 Workers went on strike.
 When the concrete conduit from the lake to the city’s waterworks was first tested, it leaked.

-By 1915 also nearing completion was an eleven-mile levee system along the river to protect the low-lying areas to the west, east, and north of downtown.
+The dam was tested by high water again in April 1915.
+By then also nearing completion was an eleven-mile levee system along the river to protect the low-lying areas to the west, east, and north of downtown.
 The city had begun planning the levee system days after the flood of 1908.
 A levee district and board had been created.
 The levee project had been bedeviled by squabbling—injunctions and lawsuits—between the city and the levee board.
-But a Star-Telegram editorial in May credited the new lake and the levee system with minimizing flooding in Fort Worth.
+But a Star-Telegram editorial in May credited the new lake and the levee system with minimizing flooding in Fort Worth in April 1915.

 By May 1915 the new lake was so popular with boaters that the Star-Telegram wrote of Lake Worth’s “navy.”
 Note that Nine Mile Bridge was reached by Rosen Heights Road.
 Jacksboro Highway did not yet exist.